ben594/align/TUTORIAL.md

    `<input type="hidden" name="some_key" value="some_value"/>`
    inside the `form` element.
-These elements are not visible to users inside their browser, but their values would be passed to the backend in the same way other other visible elements (that hold user input, for example).
+These elements are not visible to users inside their browser, but their values would be passed to the backend in the same way as other visible elements (that hold user input, for example).
 The endpoint can retrieve `'some_value'` using `request.form.get('some_key')`, where `request` is a built-in Flask
     object (to gain access, just do `from flask import request` at the